secblc/Blind-Croupier-Documentation/White Paper.md

 Our partners can use a template platform design or order a unique one.
 Besides, partners can order unique games, which will be developed exclusively for their project, thus giving them marketing advantages.

-## The Marketing Strategy

-BlindCroupier, we believe, is going to be a quality brand in the online gambling world.
-It is important for those casinos working with our software for Blind Croupier to be associated with fine gameplay, fairness and large wins (which is, of course, true).
-Our strategy is to provide higher conversion rates for those casinos using our solutions.
-This will increase both our revenues accordingly.
-We intend to acquire our first clients during the Token Distribution (See our Auction Privileges).
-First stage will be mainly used for the continuous delivery of our products.
-We are not going to invest in a marketing campaign while it's still inefficient.
-However, the marketing campaign will be planned thoroughly and will be started before the release of the final product set.
-We are going to hire the best specialists for this purpose.

-The basic platform and the basic game set are to be presented to the blockchain community.
-The advanced platform with advanced games are to be presented at the main online gambling exhibitions.
-During this stage we are going to showcase all the features of our solutions.
-We will start following a marketing plan as soon as this becomes efficient.

 ## Motivation and Mission